jenv/jenv/README.md

 Note: The enable-plugin functionality is system wide not local to the shell, or temporary - you only need to do each one once.

+### Export plugin
+Another one usefull plugin is the "export", that expose JAVA_HOME automatically :

+  $ jenv enable-plugin export
+    You may restart your session to activate jenv export plugin echo export plugin activated

 ## Development

 The jenv source code is [hosted on